Protecting Argan’s Assets and Opportunities

 It is a legal requirement that, as a public company, Argan adheres to strict accounting principles and standards of reporting.
 Financial information must be accurate and complete, and there must be internal controls and processes to comply with these accounting and financial reporting laws.
 These laws require the proper recording of, and accounting for, revenues and expenses.
 If an employee has responsibility or any involvement in these areas, they must understand and adhere to these rules.
 Also, these rules prohibit anyone from assisting others to engage in improper accounting practices or make false or misleading financial reports.

 Violations of laws associated with accounting and financial reporting can result in fines, penalties, and even imprisonment, and can lead to loss of public faith in a company.
-If you become aware of any action related to accounting or financial reporting that you believe may be improper, you should immediately report it to your manager, the Vice President of Finance or by contacting the anonymous Hotline number listed at the end of this Code of Conduct.
+If you become aware of any action related to accounting or financial reporting that you believe may be improper, you should immediately report it to your manager, the Vice President of Finance or by contacting the Hot Line.

 Argan employees are encouraged to take an active interest in political and government activities and to support principles, issues, parties or candidates of their own choice.
 Such activity must remain separate and distinct from employment with Argan.

-Argan policy goes beyond federal law, which prohibits the use of company funds, assets, services or facilities on behalf of a federal political party or candidate except under limited circumstances.
-Our policy is that no Argan assets — including monetary payments, employees’ work time, use of Argan premises or equipment — may be contributed to any political candidate, political action committee, party, or ballot measure without the written permission of the Chief Financial Officer.
+Argan policy goes beyond federal law, which prohibits the use of Company funds, assets, services or facilities on behalf of a federal political party or candidate except under limited circumstances.
+Our policy is that no Argan assets — including monetary payments, employees’ work time, use of Argan premises or equipment — may be contributed to any political candidate, political action committee, party, or ballot measure without the written permission of the Chief Financial Officer of Argan.
 An Argan employee will not be compensated or reimbursed, in any form, for a political contribution that the person has made.

 Preservation of Certain Records